Priyanshi1310/DoctorAppointment/README.md

 ## Feature
 1. **Doctors -**
-- Doctor can register themselfves
+- Doctors can register on the app.
-- Doctors can updated their profile
+- Doctors can update their profiles.
-- Doctors can see their appointments
+- Doctors can view their appointments.
-- Doctors can see their feedbacks
+- Doctors can check their feedback.

 2. **Patients -**
-- Patient can register themselves
+- Patients can register on the app.
-- Patient can updated their profile
+- Patients can update their profiles.
-- Patient can see doctors list
+- Patients can browse the list of doctors.
-- Patient can appoint doctor of their choice
+- Patients can book an appointment with their preferred doctor.
-- Patient can give feedback to doctor
+- Patients can give feedback to doctors.
-- Patient can see other's feedback
+- Patients can view feedback from other users.

 ## Getting Started
 To run the application locally, follow these steps: